-For those that practice a plant-based, low-carb, and healthy fat diet — especially if you’re new to the plant-based world — you are most likely, unknowingly, boosting your fiber intake.
+For those who practice a plant-based, low-carb, and healthy fat diet — especially if you’re new to the plant-based world — you are most likely, unknowingly, boosting your fiber intake.
 Plant-based foods are naturally fiber-rich, which is one of the many benefits of incorporating more plant-based foods into your diet.

 Of course, with any nutritional endeavor, it’s all about balance.